 The EUR/USD pair made good progress on Friday and even managed to close the week on at a record high.
 Yesterday, it was quoted at a high level of 1.19519 around 22:00 UTC.
 Today, this currency pair started off its session on a bearish note today at $1.19512 at 00:00 UTC, and this was dragged by a huge set of pullbacks for the upcoming hours.
 It is thus seen moving more towards a downtrend for today.

 Asian equities eased on Monday with the impact of Hurricane Harvey and as investors still digest the Wyoming meeting outcome.
 The Japanese Nikkei 225 eased 0.10 percent earlier today as it opened its session on a negative note at 00:00 UTC today.
 Around 02:00 UTC, it started fluctuating on the market but it is seen moving more towards a bearish trend for today, keep a close watch on its trend.

-Asian indices can be traded with the Classic Binary Options for today as these remain impactful by Storm Harvey.
+Asian indices can be traded with the Classic Digital Options for today as these remain impactful by Storm Harvey.

 Gold and the Gold/EUR can be traded with the FX/CFD tool today.
 It is also a good opportunity to trade the Gold vs Silver pair.

 Assets such as the USD/JPY, EUR/USD, and the EUR/JPY could be traded in regards to today’s events.